I tried running and comparing time series foundation models on DGX Spark

 | 15,360 | 447.8 ms | 1.074 GB | 0.770 | 30% improvement |

-Looking at Multivariate Forecasting
+A Look at Multivariate Forecasting

-Does the Ranking Hold Across Different Domains?
+Does the Ranking Hold in a Different Domain?

 | Dataset | 1st Place | 2nd Place | 3rd Place |